Born In: Venice, Los Angeles, California, United States

-Zoë Isabella Kravitz is an American actress, singer and model, who is known for films such as 'No Reservations' and 'X:Men: First Class.
-Born in Los Angeles, California, to a family of musicians, her family's influence helped her enter the industry at the young age of eighteen, when she appeared in a supporting role in her debut film 'No Reservations'.
-Since then, she has appeared in several significant films such as ‘Yelling to the Sky', where she appeared in a lead role, and ‘The Divergent Series', a series of popular science fiction films.
-As a model, she has appeared in several well-known magazines like French Jalouse, Venus Zine, and Elle.
+Zoë Isabella Kravitz is an American actress, singer and model, who is known for films, such as No Reservations and X:Men: First Class.
+Born in Los Angeles, California, to a family of musicians, her family's influence helped her enter the industry at the young age of 18, when she appeared in a supporting role in her debut film No Reservations.
+Since then, she has appeared in several significant films, such as Yelling to the Sky, where she appeared in a lead role, and The Divergent Series, a series of popular science fiction films.
+As a model, Zoë Kravitz has appeared in several well-known magazines like French Jalouse, Venus Zine, and Elle.
 Along with modeling and acting, she, being the daughter of a well-known musician, also decided to pursue music at the same time.
-She formed a band Lolawolf, and their first album 'Calm Down, was released in October 2014.
+She formed a band Lolawolf and their first album Calm Down was released in October 2014.
 She has also made several significant appearances on TV.
-In 2011, she appeared in the fourth season of the American comedy-drama series 'Californication', which was one of the most popular shows of that time.
-Her beauty and acting talent have helped her maintain her popularity since she made her entry into the industry.
+In 2011, she appeared in the fourth season of the American comedy-drama series Californication, which was one of the most popular shows of that time.
+Zoë Kravitz’s beauty and acting talent have helped her maintain her popularity since making her entry into the industry.

 Her parents divorced in 1993, when she was only five years of age.
 Initially, she lived with her mother in Topanga Canyon, but later started living with her father in Miami.
 She attended Miami Country Day School and later Rudolf Steiner School in Manhattan, New York.